DK26/wrapin-py/README.md

 ### __*Try at your own risk!*__

-Although this "hack" does not attempt to do anything that requires high-privilege, neither does it use any non-conventional privilege-escalation technics, I cannot guarantee that it will work on your system or that it will not break anything.
+Although this "hack" does not attempt to do anything that requires high-privilege, neither does it use any non-conventional privilege-escalation technics, I cannot guarantee that it will work in your system's environment or that it will not break or violate anything.

 ---